Wuqu' Kawoq (Maya Health Alliance)

 The organization was founded on January 1, 2007, a date known as “Wuqu’ Kawoq” on the traditional Mayan calendar, and which represents medicine and healthcare providers.

-Led by indigenous Maya, Wuqu’ Kawoq provides high quality health care to close to 10,500 patients in 35,000 visits per year to homes, clinics, and community centers in Guatemala’s Central Highlands.
+Led by indigenous Maya, Wuqu’ Kawoq provides high quality health care to more than 11,000 patients annually through visits to homes, clinics, and community centers in Guatemala’s Central Highlands.
 Community Health Workers provide care in the communities where patients live and in their primary languages.
+About 90% of patients identify as women or girls.

 Program areas include child health, chronic disease, maternal health, primary care, and women’s health.